marvinlabs/customer-area/readme.txt

 = 7.0.0 (2015/

 * New: Brand new frontend skin.
 Greater UI and that should fix most compatibility problems with themes.
+* New: Added a title parameter to the private content shortcode
 * Fix: Projects were not listed by the protected content shortcode (https://github.com/marvinlabs/customer-area/issues/204)
 * Fix: Global post data not restored after secondary queries (https://github.com/marvinlabs/customer-area/issues/205)
 * Fix: Translations where not loaded early enough